MicrosoftDocs/azure-docs/articles/application-gateway/application-gateway-create-gateway-portal.md

 - Wildcard certificates
 - CA certificates
-- Self signed certificates **Self signed certificates should only be used for testing purposes**
+- Self-signed certificates **Self signed certificates should only be used for testing purposes**

 Once complete click **OK** to review the settings for the Application Gateway.